lamoreauxaj/erolang/docs/presentation.md

 The project has actually grown a lot and there is a significant portion of refactoring that needs to be done along with more documentation and unit testing.
-The project has actually become pretty large without over 3000 lines of C++ (in 14 different files) plus a few hundred lines of markdown (which this page is written in) and a couple hundred lines of JavaScript as of writing this.
+The project has actually become pretty large with over 3000 lines of C++ (in 14 different files) plus a few hundred lines of markdown (which this page is written in) and a couple hundred lines of JavaScript as of writing this.
 Although most of this code will remain, maintaining our technical debt is important.